flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/cargo-smoke.md

 ### SMOKE light

 When the system detects smoke in the compartment, a red light and an ECAM warning come on.
-Both channels need to detect smoke, or one channel detects smoke and the SDCU finds that the other channel is faulty.

 ### DISCH